Welcome

 Communicating with People with Disabilities — Effective communication practices.
 (1 webpage with some links)

-opens in a new windowAccessible Customer Service Brochureopens PDF file — Serving customers with intellectual or developmental, learning or mental health disabilities guide from the University of Windsor.
+Accessible Customer Service Brochure — Serving customers with intellectual or developmental, learning or mental health disabilities guide from the University of Windsor.
 (2 pages)

 People With Intellectual Disabilities: A Digital Story — Video addressing the stigmas of people with intellectual disabilities to build public awareness.
 (03:28)